thesaigoneer/atomic-saigon/README.md

       What has been added:         What has been removed:
-       - fastfetch                 - firefox (rpm)
+       - alacritty                 - firefox (rpm)
-       - herbstluftwm              - firefox-langpacks
+       - fastfetch                 - firefox-langpacks
-       - herbstluftwm-zsh          - nvtop
+       - herbstluftwm              - nvtop
-       - lsd                       - google-noto-serif-fonts
+       - herbstluftwm-zsh          - google-noto-serif-fonts
-       - mc                        - google-noto-sans-cjk-fonts
+       - lsd                       - google-noto-sans-cjk-fonts
+       - mc
        - micro
        - nitrogen
        - opendoas